Wisconsin Northern Railroad: Major commodities

 In the past, traffic consisted of shipments of resins, scrap materials, lumber, logs, fertilizer, steel, feed grade grains, and tallow.
-However, in December 2011, EOG Resources opened an online sand processing plant.
+However, in December 2011, EOG Resources opened a frac sand processing plant.
 Sand now represents over 90% of the shipments, with the railroad hauling an estimated 160,000 tons of sand per month.
 This volume of traffic has required a total rebuilding of much of the trackage as well as construction of new interchange and car staging yards.
 This new booming mining business, while making the Wisconsin Northern quite profitable, has also killed the railroad's hopes of expanding its trackage rights.
 Progressive Rail had planned to contract with the state of Wisconsin to operate a 45-mile extension that would have connected the Wisconsin Northern with the Canadian National mainline, however when the CN discovered the booming Wisconsin sand market, they backed out of the sale of the rail line they had attempted to previously abandon.